deminy/behat-rest-testing/README.md

 [![Latest Unstable Version](https://poser.pugx.org/deminy/behat-rest-testing/v/unstable.svg)](https://packagist.org/packages/deminy/behat-rest-testing)
 [![License](https://poser.pugx.org/deminy/behat-rest-testing/license.svg)](https://packagist.org/packages/deminy/behat-rest-testing)

-This repo is to help developers to easily understand how to do feature tests with Behat, and to start writing feature tests for REST APIs.
+This repo is to help developers to easily understand how to do feature tests with Behat, and to start writing feature tests for REST APIs, with following features included:

-This was based on [Keith Loy's work](https://github.com/kloy/behat-rest-testing) (which was essential a hard fork of [Chris Cornutt's work](https://github.com/enygma/behat-fuel-rest)), with various major changes:
+* Core contexts/steps for testing REST APIs.
+* Sample RESTful services, and sample feature tests against the services.
+* Samples for closured steps.
+* Samples for closured hooks.
 * Best of all: To start writing feature tests for the project you are working on, you may use this repo in your project via _Composer_ if you happen to use _Composer_ to manage 3rd-party libraries.
-* Added sample RESTful services, and changed/added features to test against the services.
-* Added samples for closured steps.
-* Added samples for closured hooks.
-* Removed anything related to PHP framework [Laravel](http://laravel.com/).

 # Dependencies